 - Distributors are not required to provide the IESO with peak hour volumes for generation facilities that are eligible for net metering (Ontario Regulation 541/05) if that volume has offset the related load.
-If the volume is greater than the related load, the amount injected to the distribution system should be submited to the IESO. - The submission includes embedded generation volumes for all non-contracted generation facilities and all contracted generation facilities (Renewable Energy Standard Offer Program (RESOP), Hydroelectric Contract Initiative (HCI) and Feed-In Tariff (FIT) Program).
+If the volume is greater than the related load, the amount injected to the distribution system should be submitted to the IESO. - The submission includes embedded generation volumes for all non-contracted generation facilities and all contracted generation facilities (Renewable Energy Standard Offer Program (RESOP), Hydroelectric Contract Initiative (HCI) and Feed-In Tariff (FIT) Program).
 The contracted embedded generation volumes are reported for the peak hour they are metered, regardless of the contract approval status.

-The Global Adjustment assigned to a Class A market participant load facility or distributors with Class A consumers for a month in the Adjustment Period will be determined by multiplying the Peak Demand Factor by the total Global Adjustment for the month.
+The Global Adjustment assigned to a Class A market participant load facility, as defined in Ontario Regulation 429/04, or distributors with Class A consumers for a month in the Adjustment Period will be determined by multiplying the Peak Demand Factor by the total Global Adjustment for the month.